Bayesian estimation of the low-energy constants up to fourth order in the nucleon-nucleon sector of chiral effective field theory: Statistical method

 In Table~\ref{tab:ere_alpha_star} we predict the scattering lengths and effective ranges for the \np\ and \pp\ isospin channels in the $^{1}S_0$ partial wave at the MAP points~\eqref{eq:map} of the LEC posteriors at different orders.
-Overall, the predictions are reasonably close to the experimental, or rather, the empirical, values~\cite{Machleidt:2011zz}.
+Overall, the predictions are reasonably close to the experimental, or rather the empirical, values~\cite{Machleidt:2011zz}.
 This builds confidence in our model inference.
 These point estimates give a first indication of our model's performance in the low-energy limit.
 Overall, we observe convergence towards empirical results as we move to higher chiral orders.
 A notable exception is the \nnnlo\ prediction of the scattering length in the \pp\ isospin channel.
 It differs from the empirical result by 1.9 standard deviations, compared to just 1.2 standard deviations for the \nnlo\ prediction.
 Furthermore, the difference is in the opposite direction.
-This irregular convergence pattern will be further discussed below.
+This is possibly caused by a lack of informative data during the inference of the LECs.

-\subsubsection{Step 2: evaluating the joint posterior}
+\subsubsection{Step 2: Evaluating the joint posterior}

 Equipped with an MCMC chain to represent \hmcpr{}, we proceed to evaluate the posterior \fullpr{} in Eq.~\eqref{eq:joint_posterior}.
 Due to the expected weakness of IB effects in our \chieft{} we can be fairly certain that the posterior probability mass of the latter \pdf{} will not be very far from the one of the former.
 We take advantage of this expectation and proceed by using the principles of sampling/importance sampling~\cite{smith92} where we first define a sampling distribution